Piasuddin/MindForkInterView/README.md

 # About
-This is a blogging Report
+This is a blogging Report viewer application

 ## How to Run This App
 First Download this app both client and Server